Question: What is "Web 3.0?"

 Integration with EigenLayer will allow MDS-powered applications to tap into Ethereum's vast pool of staked ETH.
 Applications can set their security threshold using blue-chip collateral.
 Restakers can put their ETH to work securing any new-chain connection.

-Babylon integration - Flexible security on Amplifier doesn't stop at ETH.
+Babylon integration - Augmented security on Amplifier doesn't stop at ETH.
 Babylon enables self-custodial BTC deposits that can be used in applications on other blockchains.
 This brings bitcoin-level security to the bonding choices for Verifiers on new chains connected via Interchain Amplifier.

 Interop Labs' previously announced collaboration with OpenZeppelin now introduces a vendor-agnostic, open interoperability interface that prevents lock-in and promotes flexibility in multichain development.
 Applications can integrate programmable interoperability using these semantics without commiting to a specific provider, including Axelar.
 Developer teams gain the freedom to swap in different interoperability networks or cross-chain providers as needed.